jBarrineau/fabric-docs/docs/data-engineering/delta-optimization-and-v-order.md

 V-Order works by applying special sorting, row group distribution, dictionary encoding and compression on parquet files, thus requiring less network, disk, and CPU resources in compute engines to read it, providing cost efficiency and performance.
 V-Order sorting has a 15% impact on average write times but provides up to 50% more compression.

-Its __100% open-source parquet format compliant__; all parquet engines can read it as a regular parquet files.
+It's __100% open-source parquet format compliant__; all parquet engines can read it as a regular parquet files.
 Delta tables are more efficient than ever; features such as Z-Order are compatible with V-Order.
 Table properties and optimization commands can be used on control V-Order on its partitions.

 V-Order is applied at the parquet file level.
 Delta tables and its features, such as Z-Order, compaction, vacuum, time travel, etc. are orthogonal to V-Order, as such, are compatible and may be used together for extra benefits.